itssaifulhasan/netflix_data_analysis/README.md

 ![image](./images/duration_2.png)

-**This graph shows the changes in the duration of movies over the years and we can see that movies from 1940 had lower duration compared to recent movies.
-There were also movies below 1 hour and above 3 hours.
+**This graph shows the changes in the duration of movies over the years and we can see that movies in 1940 had lower duration compared to recent movies.
+There were also movies with duration below 1 hour and above 3 hours.
 However, from around the 1970s, most movies have a duration between  1.5 hrs and 2 hrs.**

 ![image](./images/director.png)

-**we don't have list of directors of all the contents since 2009.
+**we don't have list of directors of all the Netflix programs since 2009.
 We had missing values for around 1969 directors.
-We have a list of directors for about 4265 contents.
+We have a list of directors for about 4265 Netflix programs.
 However, this above list shows the top 15 directors with the highest number of movies added on Netflix over the last decade, and we see that Jan Suter stands top in the list, followed by director Rail Campos.**

 #### Data Reference:
 This data was collected from kaggle.
 The link is given below: